Skip to main content

 Many parents don’t realize their child has a vision problem because they assume that they would know or their child would tell them if they were having difficulty seeing.
 However, children often can’t identify they have a vision problem, because they don’t know what normal vision looks like.
 Only a comprehensive eye exam with an optometrist can determine if a child has a vision problem.

 “Vision plays a significant role in a child’s ability to succeed,” says Dr. Smith.
 “Parents should ensure their child has no visual barriers to learning, and is seeing and performing their best by booking an eye exam.”

-OAO recommends that children have their first eye exam at six months-old, another between the ages of two and five and annually thereafter, to ensure good vision and development.
+OAO recommends that children have their first eye exam at six months-old, another at age three, and annually thereafter, to ensure good vision and development.
 In Ontario, eye exams are covered by OHIP for children up to 19 years-old.

 Find an optometrist near you.

 The Ontario Association of Optometrists (OAO) is the leading professional organization, representing over 1,600 optometrists.
 We are dedicated to helping our members provide the highest standard of eye health and vision care for Ontarians while driving the profession of optometry forward.
 For more information: optom.on.ca.